 Where the breach of the law is relatively minor, the inspector may tell the Responsible Person, what to do to comply with the law and explain why.
 The inspector will, if asked, write to confirm any advice.

 Where the breach of the law is more serious, he EO may issue an enforcement notice to tell the responsible person to do something to comply with the law.
-The EO will discuss the notice and, if possible, resolve points of difference, before serving it.
-The notice will say what needs to be done, by when and why.
+The EO will discuss the notice, and if possible resolve any points of difference, before serving it.
+The notice will say what needs to be done, by when, and why.
 The time period within which to take the remedial action will be at least 21 days to allow the duty holder time to appeal to a magistrates court if he/she so wishes.

 The EO may issue an alteration notice if he/she is of the opinion that the premises constitute a serious risk to relevant persons

 - Whether due to the features of the premises, their use, any hazard present, or;